MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 ## Prerequisites

 Before you set up Purchase Protection, you must set up Dynamics 365 Fraud Protection.
 Fraud Protection is where you control user access to your data.
-You must have an Azure Active Directory (Azure AD) tenant.
+To set up Fraud Protection, you must have an Azure Active Directory (Azure AD) tenant.
 If you don't already have an Azure AD tenant, contact your authorized Microsoft seller or partner to sign up for one.
 Before you can install Fraud Protection, an authorized Microsoft seller or partner must provide a promotion code to you.
 If you don't have a promotion code, contact your authorized Microsoft seller or partner.
 To learn more about Fraud Protection, and about the capabilities of Purchase Protection, Account Protection, and Loss Prevention, see the [Dynamics 365 Fraud Protection home page](index.md).

-## <a name="understand"></a>Understand how Purchase Protection works
+## <a name="understand"></a>1.
+Understand how Purchase Protection works

 To learn how Purchase Protection interacts with different entities, such as customers and banks, see [How purchase protection works](how-pp-works.md).
 This article also highlights Purchase Protection capabilities and APIs to help you better understand risk assessment interactions.

-## <a name="onboard"></a>Onboarding planning and implementation milestones for Purchase Protection
+## <a name="onboard"></a>2.
+Onboarding planning and implementation milestones for Purchase Protection

 Onboarding planning helps you understand and plan for the project implementation milestones of Purchase Protection integration and onboarding.
 To learn more, see [Onboarding planning](pp-onboarding-planning-guide.md).

-## <a name="provision"></a>Provision Fraud Protection in INT (sandbox) and production environments
+## <a name="provision"></a>3.
+Provision Fraud Protection in INT (sandbox) and production environments

 Fraud Protection is provisioned in an Azure AD tenant.
 You can provision it in your existing Azure AD tenant or a new Azure AD tenant.
 To learn more, see [Set up a trial instance of Fraud Protection](promocode-set-up-dfp-trial-version.md) and [Set up a purchased instance of Fraud Protection](promocode-set-up-dfp-purchased-version.md).

 Fraud Protection gives you the option to create multiple environments and lets you customize the setup in a way that meets your specific needs.
 This feature gives you the flexibility to establish a hierarchy that's suitable for your requirements.
 To learn more, see [Manage environments](manage-psp-environments.md).

-## <a name="configure"></a>Configure user access and assign roles
+## <a name="configure"></a>4.
+Configure user access and assign roles

 You can grant users different levels of access to the service, based on logical or functional roles.
 To learn more about user roles and access, and how to configure them, see the following articles: